 The Exotic Gardens of Monaco.

-Between the Oceanographic Museum and the Prince’s Palace, a sprawling exotic cliff-side garden boasts more than 900 species of flora and cacti, aloe, fig, and some of the oldest and rarest plants on the planet.
+The botanical gardens of Monaco, a sprawling exotic cliff-side garden, boasts more than 900 species of flora and cacti, aloe, fig, and some of the oldest and rarest plants on the planet.
 It’s a beautiful walk; be sure to visit the Cave Observatory, an underground natural cave system in the cliffs under the garden.

 The centre-piece of Monte Carlo and almost synonymous with the country of Monaco, the Casino Royal is both magnificent and prestigious.
 Breathtaking Belle Époque architecture houses a casino that’s made the fortune of countless lucky gamblers.
 Dress-code is in effect.
-For men, long pants, button-up or polo shirt, no runners or sneakers; for women, no sandals, no shorts.
+For men, long pants, button-up or polo shirt, no runners or sneakers; for women, no flip flops.

 local guide tips

 - Visit the Exotic Botanic gardens in the village.
 There is a small entrance fee, but the views are well worth it.

 - Enjoy the tiny streets of Eze village

 - Make your way to the five star Chevre d’or hotel in the village and enjoy a drink on the terrace while admiring the stunning views.